esc

 How to ease the home buyer's biggest pain point

 For you Kevin Costner fans (pre-Yellowstone), you're probably familiar with the story of Ray Kinsella in the movie Field of Dreams.
-There was the voice in his head saying, "Ease His Pain."
+There was a voice in his head saying, "Ease His Pain."
 In the movie, Ray finally realizes a pain point that's always been present but is covered up by everything else around him.
 Unfortunately, this makes it hard to see what that pain is.

 When building homes, this is our Field of Dreams.
 We can get caught up in the day-to-day pressures of staying within budget, managing trades, and waiting on materials to deliver a home on time.
 Sometimes we get so caught up in these pressures we don't realize the pain our home buyers are going through during this process.

 If we want happy customers (and good reviews/referrals), we must focus on our customers' pain and observe what kind of experience we deliver.
 For example, through our research at Bokka (and exposed through our popular Journey Mapping exercises), we've learned that the number one pain point home buyers have in building a new home is poor communication during construction.
 So what is the solution to ease the pain for our home buyers?
+You guessed it: construction communication software.

 In a previous article on communication, I talked about the challenges buyers face when building a new home.
 What are the different factors that cause friction?
 There's a lot of uncertainty about the building process and the frustrations home buyers experience watching their homes get built.